hamaluik/hermes/extensions/tutorials/README.md

    - **Adding Toolbar Buttons** — Multiple buttons with custom SVG icons
    - **Using Dialogs** — Messages, confirmations, and file dialogs
    - **Working with Messages** — Read and transform HL7 messages programmatically
+   - **Responding to Events** — React to open, save, and change events in real-time
    - **Building a Wizard with UI** — Rich web interfaces with HTTP servers
    - **Providing Schema Overrides** — Field validation for your organisation